-The interim financial statements have been prepared and presented by the Company in accordance with U.S. generally accepted accounting principles (U.S. GAAP) and the rules and regulations of the U.S. Securities and Exchange Commission (the SEC), without audit, and, in management's opinion, reflect all adjustments necessary to present fairly the Company's interim condensed financial information.
+The accompanying unaudited condensed consolidated financial statements have been prepared and presented by the Company in accordance with U.S. generally accepted accounting principles (U.S. GAAP) and the rules and regulations of the U.S. Securities and Exchange Commission (the SEC), and, in management's opinion, reflect all adjustments necessary to present fairly the Company's interim condensed financial information.

 Certain information and footnote disclosures normally included in the Company's annual financial statements prepared in accordance with U.S. GAAP have been condensed or omitted.
-The accompanying unaudited condensed financial statements should be read in conjunction with the audited financial statements for the year ended December 31, 2014, included in the Company's Annual Report on Form 10-K. There were no significant changes in the Company's accounting policies since the end of fiscal 2014.
+The accompanying unaudited condensed consolidated financial statements should be read in conjunction with the audited consolidated financial statements for the year ended December 31, 2015, included in the Company's Annual Report on Form 10-K. There were no significant changes in the Company's accounting policies since the end of fiscal 2015.
 The financial results for any interim period are not necessarily indicative of financial results for the full year.